PROFILE

 General elections are held every 5 years.
 The

-2009.
+October 2009.

-The president has executive power and is
+The president has executive power and is chosen

-chosen by the National Assembly following
+by the National Assembly following countrywide

-countrywide legislative elections.
-The cabinet
+legislative elections.
+The cabinet is selected

-flexible number of ministers and assistant
+number of ministers and assistant ministers,

-ministers, currently 14 and 6, respectively.
-The
+currently 16 and 8, respectively.
+The National

-elected members; it is expanded following each
+members; it is expanded following each census

-conducted in 2001).
+in 2001).

 The advisory House of Chiefs represents the

-eight principal subgroups of the Batswana tribe,
+eight principal subgroups of the Batswana

-and four other members are elected by the sub
+tribes, five members specially elected by the

-opinion.
-Chiefs and other leaders preside over
+for advisory opinion.
+Chiefs and other leaders

-customary traditional courts, though all persons
+preside over customary traditional courts,

-have the right to request that their case be
+though all persons have the right to request

-considered under the formal British-based legal
+that their case be considered under the formal

-system.
+British-based legal system.

 The roots of Botswana's democracy lie in